why Ross Stores Inc. [ROST] is a Good Choice for Investors After New Price Target of $101.46

 Reflecting on the efficiency of the workforce at the company, Ross Stores Inc. [ROST] managed to generate an average of $17,956 per employee.
 Receivables Turnover for the company is 161.24 with a Total Asset Turnover recorded at a value of 1.94.Ross Stores Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.60 and a Current Ratio set at 1.30.

-There are presently around $28,701 million, or 90.70% of ROST stock, in the hands of institutional investors.
-The top three institutional holders of ROST stocks are: VANGUARD GROUP INC with ownership of 31,108,294, which is approximately 0.252% of the company’s market cap and around 0.20% of the total institutional ownership; BLACKROCK INC., holding 25,445,664 shares of the stock with an approximate value of $2.33 billion in ROST stocks shares; and FMR LLC, currently with $1.93 billion in ROST stock with ownership of nearly -0.086% of the company’s market capitalization.
+There are presently around $26,056 million, or 90.30% of ROST stock, in the hands of institutional investors.
+The top three institutional holders of ROST stocks are: VANGUARD GROUP INC with ownership of 31,862,348, which is approximately 2.424% of the company’s market cap and around 0.20% of the total institutional ownership; PRICE T ROWE ASSOCIATES INC /MD/, holding 30,005,611 shares of the stock with an approximate value of $2.54 billion in ROST stocks shares; and BLACKROCK INC., currently with $2.15 billion in ROST stock with ownership of nearly 1.608% of the company’s market capitalization.